This Wednesday’s culture class was Calligraphy!书法!

-Teacher ZhuGe gave us a vivid lesson about how to write Calligraphy,the stylized artistic writing of Chinese characters, the written form of Chinese that unites the languages (many mutually unintelligible) spoken in China.
+Teacher ZhuGe gave us a vivid lesson about how to write Calligraphy.
+Calligraphy is the stylized artistic writing of Chinese characters.
+It is the written form of Chinese that unites the languages (many mutually unintelligible) spoken in China.
 Because calligraphy is considered supreme among the visual arts in China, it sets the standard by which Chinese painting is judged.
 Indeed, the two arts are closely related.

 Tools for Calligraphy: Paper, Brush, Ink and Ink Slab